gyulap/sRNA_content_of_FPLC_fractions/README.md

 * SAMtools 1.3.1 [link](https://github.com/samtools/samtools)
 * BEDtools 2.26.0 [link](https://github.com/arq5x/bedtools2)
 * R 3.4
-* R libraries 'pheatmap', 'RColorBrewer', and 'ggfortify'
+* R libraries 'pheatmap', 'RColorBrewer', 'ggfortify', and 'ggrepel'

 ## Usage
 Download this directory and run the `sRNA_analysis.sh` script which downloads sRNA-seq reads from the SRA database and processes them.
 The results are placed in the 'sRNA-seq' directory.